jjmcdermott/Recompute/README.md

 ## What is recomputation?

 Recomputation is the idea that "If we can compute your experiment now, anyone can recompute it 20 years from now".
 Recompute means to build and run a piece of software.
+We want to keep your software in a state that it can be discovered, ran, maintained, and tested by other people effortlessly.

 ## Running the server